-County Treasurer: A Court Fund Payroll fund has been established, which will alleviate this issue in the future.
+County Treasurer: A Court Fund Payroll account has been setup which will alleviate this issue in the future.
+Also, a separate fund has been set up for the County Building Authority Sales Tax Proceeds and it is now being handled differently.

-Court Clerk: I was not in Office at this time, however, this issue has been corrected.
+Court Clerk: I was not in Office at this time, however, the issue with Court Fund payroll has been corrected.